Iriaka Rātana

 Iriaka Matiu Rātana OBE (née Te Rio; 25 February 1905 – 21 December 1981) was a New Zealand politician and Rātana morehu who won the Western Maori electorate for Labour in 1949.
-She succeeded her husband Matiu Rātana to become the first woman to represent Māori in the New Zealand Parliament.
+She succeeded her recently deceased husband Matiu Rātana to become the first woman to represent Māori in the New Zealand Parliament.
 She held the electorate until her retirement in 1969.

 Early life

 An entertainer from an early age, she was a member of the Rātana kapa haka groups and travelled with them throughout New Zealand and overseas.
 In 1925, she married Tahupōtiki Wiremu Rātana to become his second wife and had two children.
 Hamuera, the oldest died from tuberculosis in 1934, and the second, Raniera Te Aohou Ratana later became head of the Rātana church.

 Following her husband's death in 1939, Rātana married Matiu Rātana, a son of T. W. Rātana.
 The couple farmed until the death in 1945 of Matiu's elder brother, Toko Rātana who was Member of Parliament (MP) for the Māori electorate of Western Maori.
 Matiu Rātana was elected in the 1945 election and held the seat until his accidental death in 1949.